Haute Dog! Celebrate National Hot Dog Day

-HOUSTON (KTRK) --It's time for another tasty holiday.
-Wednesday is National Hot Dog Day, which means restaurants across the country and in Houston are offering deals yummy dogs.
-If you're interested in stepping up your hot dog game or want to enjoy a classic, this list is for you.
+HOUSTON, Texas (KTRK) --It's time for another tasty holiday.
+Wednesday is National Hot Dog Day, and we have restaurants in the area that step up their game when it comes to yummy dogs.
+Plus, some places are offering freebies and discounts to satisfy your hot dog cravings.

 Good Dog Houston: